 The standard work period for most employees, such as dispatchers and secretaries, is one week (seven days).
 The law enforcement exemption allows work periods from one week to four weeks (seven days to 28 days).
-Most employers will use one-week increments for work periods, and the most prevalent work periods are one week, two weeks, and four weeks.
+The most prevalent work periods for law enforcement are one week, two weeks, and four weeks.
 29 C.F.R. § 553.230.

 It should be noted that work periods are not necessarily the same as pay periods.
 For example, an employer may have a one-week work period but a two-week pay period.
 Two-week pay periods are actually quite common.
 If the work period is one week, as it always is for non-public safety employees, overtime is calculated for each of the one-week work periods in the pay period.

 The employer can have pay periods that are shorter than the work period.
 This is very common for fire departments and, to a lesser degree, police departments, especially police departments working 12-hour shifts.
 Overtime is calculated at the end of the work period, encompassing both pay periods.
 There is a longer discussion later in this publication of the benefits of longer work periods when an employer uses shifts longer than the traditional eight-hour shift.

 Work periods longer than one week only apply to bona fide police officers.
 Persons performing clerical duties or dispatcher duties are not bona fide police officers, even if the employer designates them as such.
 The definition applies to the duties performed by the employee, not the title of the employee.
 For employees with varied job duties, the tasks performed the majority of the time determine the employee’s status.
 For example, if a police officer occasionally works as a dispatcher, the officer would still be subject to the law enforcement exemption.